Skip to content

 trim_whitespace_left_this

-Trims any and all whitespace from the left side of a string, returning a reference to it.
+Trims any and all whitespace from the left side of a string, modifying the calling string.

 string& string::trim_whitespace_left();